anpaza/afrd/README.md

     Thus, this refresh rate is blacklisted by default.

     This is a list of numbers separated by spaces.

+* *mode.extra*
+    Normally afrd takes the list of supported video modes from EDID info blob fetched via HDMI from your TV.
+Sometimes this info doesn't contain all the supported modes.
+You can put a list of additional supported video modes that aren't listed

 * *vdec.status*
     This points to sysfs attribute containing the status of the video decoder.